clearlinux/cloud-native-setup/clr-k8s-examples/README.md

 * Customizes the system to ensure correct defaults are setup (IP Forwarding, Swap off,...)
 * Ensures all the dependencies are loaded on boot (kernel modules)

+> NOTE: This step is done automatically if using vagrant.

+### Enabling experimental firecracker support

 > EXPERIMENTAL: Optionally run [`setup_firecracker.sh`](setup_firecracker.sh) to be able to use firecracker VMM with Kata.

+The firecracker setup switches the setup to use a sparse file backed loop device for devicemapper storage.
+This should not be used for production.

-> NOTE: These steps are already done if using vagrant
+> NOTE: This step is done automatically if using vagrant.

 ## Bring up the master